-Demon Slayer: Kimetsu no Yaiba, which with just six years from the release of the manga, has become really popular, creating a fandom that went crazy with the premiere of its movie Demon Train Arc.
+Demon Slayer: Kimetsu no Yaiba, just six years after the manga’s release, has become popular, creating a fandom that went crazy with the premiere of its movie Demon Train Arc.
 Its fame even caused this manga to overtake One Piece and Shingeki no Kyojin as the top-selling manga in Japan.

 The Hanafuda earrings have been passed down through generations for centuries until finding their current owner, Tanjiro.
 The previous owner of the Hanafuda earrings was Tanjuro, Tanjiro’s father.
 And another person that used them was Yorrichi Tsugikuni, the first Breath of the Sun user in history.

 These Hanafuda earrings are one of the most intriguing objects in the story of Demon Slayer: Kimetsu no Yaiba.
 Throughout the first season, we saw Tanjuro wearing this piece of jewelry, thanks to some flashbacks.

-Over the course of the manga and anime, the Hanafuda earrings have not been worn by a female member of Tanjiro’s family or relatives of Yoriichi Tsugikuni, but this could be understood as there has not been any female user of the Sun Breathing style.
+Throughout the manga and anime, the Hanafuda earrings have not been worn by a female member of Tanjiro’s family or relatives of Yoriichi Tsugikuni, but this could be understood as there has not been any female user of the Sun Breathing style.

 Instead of being passed from generation to generation in the same family, these earrings are passed only between users of the Breath of Sun style.
 The Hanafuda earrings are given with the Breath of Sun Style as a secret mark of the clan.

 A theory says the Hinokami Kagura (the Dance of the Fire God, also known as the Sun Breathing Style) and the Hanafuda earrings were entrusted to Sumiyoshi, who passed it to his descendants, the Kamado family, who preserve the Breath of the Sun.

 Further in the story, Tanjuro Kamado, Tanjiro’s father, was the previous owner of the Hanafuda earrings.
-Tanjiro once asked his mother how his father could dance in the snow if he was sick.
+Tanjiro once asked his mother how his father could dance in the snow if he were sick.
 Tanjuro was performing the fire dance Hinokami Kagura.

 Eventually, Tanjiro inherited the Hanafuda earrings, but we do not see him using the Hinokami Kagura until facing the Spider Demon; he needed to remember the fire dance to defeat the demon.

 Tanjiro visits the Rengoku residence after the Infinity Train chapter to deliver the bad news about Kyojuro.
-Shinjuro, Kyojuro’s father, appears drunk and, at first glance, explodes in rage at Tanjiro.
+Unfortunately, Shinjuro, Kyojuro’s father, appears drunk and, at first glance, explodes in rage at Tanjiro.

 Shinjuro’s anger towards Tanjiro was due to the young demon slayer using the Hanafuda earrings, which marked him as a user of the Hinokami Kagura.
 Shinjuro thought Tanjiro went there to insult them as the Rengoku family just practiced the Flame Pillar, which was a variant of the original breathing style.